 - More Personalized Care: With consistent and accurate patient data, physicians can make better, more personalized decisions about patient care.
 As physicians gain insights into patient behavior, they can track the effectiveness of certain therapies and make adjustments as needed.
 For example, a doctor may prescribe a medication that comes in a container with an embedded sensor, recording how often the bottle is opened and at what time.
 This will let the provider know how often medication is being accessed and can lead to greater medication compliance.

 - Increased Safety: Connected medical devices and the IoMT may make it possible to predict device malfunctions before they happen or before they cause serious adverse events.
 Through cloud-connectivity, these devices can be surveilled more effectively by manufacturers and technical teams.
 Early warning alerts can be issued if something may be wrong, allowing the potential problem to be addressed before it becomes a large-scale outage or takes critical systems offline.

 The Future of Connected Devices in Medtech

 The global IoT in healthcare market is expected to grow 21% between 2020 and 2025, and it’s estimated that the medical device segment currently holds the biggest share of this market.
-The penetration of connected medical devices in a variety of healthcare areas, a growing preference among clinicians for real-time data monitoring, and a need for digital healthcare solutions in the wake of the COVID-19 pandemic are all contributing factors to the rise in connected medtech and IoMT.
+The penetration of connected medical devices in a variety of areas within the healthcare industry, a growing preference among clinicians for real-time data monitoring, and a need for digital healthcare solutions in the wake of the COVID-19 pandemic are all contributing factors to the rise in connected medtech and IoMT.
 Technological advancements will continue driving the development of more connected medical devices that can generate, collect, analyze, share, and store valuable health data.